- 1 Types Of Wheelchair Tires

 If the pressure in the tires is too low, it will not support your weight and increase wear and tire.

 So make sure that you have a pressure gauge until the number on the meter matches the tire manufacturer’s recommendation.

 When the number on the gauge reaches the one recommended by the manufacturer, but the valve caps back on the inner tube valves, and voila you’re done.

 If the tire was torn by a sharp object, it would have to be replaced.

 Wheelchair tire sizes are self-explanatory; the size of the tire is normally etched on the wheel that allows the users to find a replacement when the old one has worn out.

-The most common diameter of a manual wheelchairs rear tire are either 22, 24, or26 inches for adults.
-Most manual wheelchairs comes with a 24×1 3/8″ tire.
+The most common diameter of a manual wheelchair’s rear tire is either 22, 24, or 26 inches for adults.
+Most manual wheelchairs come with a 24×1 3/8″ tire.

-While diameter and sizes for power wheelchairs are smaller since they are more hardened that those on a manual wheelchair.
+While diameter and sizes for power wheelchairs are smaller since they are more hardened than those on a manual wheelchair.

 If you buy the wrong tire size, it won’t fit into your wheelchair.

 Now that we’ve seen how to pump wheelchair tires like a pro, let’s take out some time to look at some of the best wheelchair tire inflators.